Getting a vehicle on a loan can be a risky thing especially if you fail to make the payments on time.

 This would result in a repossession and it can take a long while remove repossession credit report!

-The first step towards fixing an issue is understanding what it is and how can it be resolved easily.
+First step towards fixing an issue is understanding what it is and how can it be resolved easily.

 What Is Repossession Report and Why Is It So Bad For Your Credit?